 Baker Campground (Maple Plain)

 Nature-based activities include hiking, biking, swimming and paddling on Independence Lake.
-Canoe and kayak rentals are available at the swimming beach, or you can bring your own boats.
+Canoe and kayak rentals are available at the swimming beach, or you can bring your own boat(s).

 An interesting option to explore that’s also within the Reserve: the Baker Outdoor Learning Center.
 It can be easily accessed from the campground by the bike and/or hiking trail system.

 Crow-Hassan Park Reserve (Hanover)